California Startup H2MOF Eyes Quantum Leap in Hydrogen Storage Technology

 Credit: akitada31/Pixabay

-H2MOF, a -based startup co-founded in 2021 by pioneering scientists, including Nobel laureate Professor Fraser Stoddart, is poised for a breakthrough in the energy sector.
+H2MOF, a -based co-founded in 2021 by pioneering scientists, including Nobel laureate Professor Fraser Stoddart, is poised for a breakthrough in the energy sector.
 The company is leveraging cutting-edge advancements in molecularly engineered materials to address the key challenge of hydrogen storage.

 In an interview with CNBC, Professor Stoddart emphasized the pressing need for efficient hydrogen storage solutions.
 He stated, “The production of hydrogen is a settled problem, but the big challenge remains in storing it in a manner that is efficient and safe.
 I am confident that we will overcome this challenge.”